nipun-ghanathe/dotfiles/README.md

 ---

+### 6. Manual setup that needs to be done

+- Setup rclone
+  - rclone has been installed
+  - but the config file is not ready
+  - the boilerplate config is copied to `~/.config/rclone` but keys are not filled
+  - you need to add keys which you can get from your BitWarden's rclone-gdrive-api note

+---

 ## 🧰 Notes

 * The setup scripts are tailored to specific distributions (e.g. Debian).
 Make sure you use the correct one.